kazmisohail/ParkingSpaceDetection/README.md

 I used YOLO(v11n) model to detect cars in parking and Roboflow for data annotation and then export it in YOLO format to use it in model training.

 ## 2. Parking Lot Segmentation

+I used UNET to train the model for parking lot segmentation.
+From  Roboflow, i annotate data and then export it in CC